 While pharmacy professionals can form groups themselves, and perhaps stay within their comfort zones, research has shown that pharmacists, pharmacy technicians, practice nurses and GPs can work well with each other during PBSGL meetings, and that learning extends beyond the meetings into primary healthcare, and relationships improved within the interprofessional team.

 PBSGL is sponsored by NES Pharmacy for pharmacy professionals in Scotland, which means that funding is available for pharmacists to take part.
-If you are a pharmacist or pharmacy technician and you are interested in getting involved with PBSGL, e-mail Leon Zlotos at NES or contact [email protected].
+If you are a pharmacist or pharmacy technician and you are interested in getting involved with PBSGL, get in touch with Leon Zlotos (firstname.lastname@example.org) at NES or contact email@example.com.